 The second recommendation by the Columbia River Fishery Management Workgroup to the Commissions was to consider implementing rules prohibiting retention of LCR origin white sturgeon if a decline in legal-size abundance forecast for 2012 held true, which turned out to be the case.
-In response, the OFWC adopted rules prohibiting retention of white sturgeon in the LCR, lower Willamette River, and Oregon coast effective January 1, 2014.
+In response, the OFWC adopted rules prohibiting retention of white sturgeon in the LCR, LWR, and Oregon coast effective January 1, 2014.
 The WFWC adopted similar rules, prohibiting white sturgeon retention effective January 1, 2014 in the LCR, Washington coast, Puget Sound, and their tributaries.
-Prohibition of white sturgeon has remained in effect since 2014.
+Prohibition of white sturgeon remained in effect during 2014-2016.